MaxHalford/maxhalford.github.io/content/blog/openbikes-challenge.md

 ## Datasets

-I've made the datasets that were used during both parts of the challenge available - including the true answers - [click on this link to download them](https://www.dropbox.com/s/ic8m0b3mf5wxk4r/challenge.zip?dl=0).
+I've made the datasets that were used during both parts of the challenge available - including the true answers - ~~[click on this link to download them](https://www.dropbox.com/s/ic8m0b3mf5wxk4r/challenge.zip?dl=0)~~.
+Edit in 2024: this link is now dead, but you can find a lot of bike sharing data [here](https://github.com/MaxHalford/bike-sharing-history).

 Feel free to email me if you have any questions.